PoiterH/v0-sports-highlights-videos/README.md

-# Sports highlights videos from bootcamp
+# Starter App week 2 homework from bootcamp

 ## Overview

-I have moved the code from v0 and have made changes.
-It is not meant to be deployed on vercel as this is just a POC/assignment.
+Connect to vectorize service for RAG.

 ## Deployment

 N/A

+## Known Issues
+1. RAG datasource is poor and just a test, will refine in the future.

 # Sports highlights videos from v0